Why Join Us?

 8. Experts in teaching and learning development

 Louise Astbury, our Trust Professional Development Director, leads across the Trust on the full range of professional development support, aligned to individual school/college improvement plans.
-She provides or sources bespoke support and training aligned to your plans, ensuring staff have access to evidence-informed best practice and all the benefits associated with our work through the Research School and EdTech Demonstrator.
+She provides or sources bespoke support and training aligned to each school or college's plans, ensuring staff have access to evidence-informed best practice and all the benefits associated with our work through the Research School, Teaching School Hub, Science Learning Partnership and EdTech Demonstrator.

 9. Gold standard central services package